ivan-lednev/obsidian-day-planner/README.md

 The Day Planner can be placed anywhere within a note as long as the format provided is used.
 Only the Day Planner section of the note will be updated as time progresses.

+### Complete Past Planner Items

+You can choose whether the plugin will automatically mark planner items in the past as complete or allow you to tick them off yourself.

 ### Mermaid Gantt

 You can choose to include a dynamically generated [Mermaid Gantt chart](https://mermaid-js.github.io/mermaid/#/gantt) in your Day Planner.